qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 Although this should be a basic tutorial, you should be at least familiar with the `tool chain`_ and the basic `object oriented`_ principles of qooxdoo.
 A working `qooxdoo environment`_ is mandatory.
-Target version of this tutorial is the "`trunk`_" version of qooxdoo.
 As qooxdoo is based on web technologies, you will need a running instance of Google `Chrome`_ or Apple `Safari`_ browser on your system to run the application (see qooxdoo mobile `requirements`_).
 An iOS or Android